mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 # Full-stack Engineer

-<p class="description">We are looking for a full-stack engineer to pioneer the development of a new product.</p>
+<p class="description">We are looking for a full-stack engineer to pioneer the development of a new product vertical.</p>

 ## Details of the Role